Blower Motor Problems on GM Vehicles

 Back in the 70s and 80s blower motor problems with General Motors Corp. vehicles were almost unheard of.

 However, they did require a lot of electrical energy.
-In an effort to increase the efficiency of the climate control systems General Motors have experimented with some cutting-edge technologies.
+In an effort to increase the efficiency of the climate control systems General Motors experimented with some cutting-edge technologies.

 GM Blower Motor Module Failure